MagusWyvern/MagusWyvern/README.md

 I am an aspiring student from MJSC Gemencheh!

-📌 Learning CCNA

-Proficient in Python and Javascript
+📌 Focusing on Web Development